 Sometimes you’re looking for an out-of-the-house activity that doesn’t actually involve much… activity.
 You just want to find a locale that is pretty and quiet, where you can chill out and think (or not) — especially during this strange and uncertain time when there is so much information to digest and new circumstances to comprehend.
 Whether with kids, in the company of other adults, or solo, having a place to go to process everything (or not focus on it for awhile), can be good for everyone’s well being.
 You might want to wander around beautiful grounds, take a break in nature, meditate in a tranquil place, or just lounge and enjoy the surrounds.
 Here are 10 spots in DC perfect for that, where you can find some peace and calm.

 The 450 acres of gorgeous grounds contain a bunch tucked away spots, where you can hang out and unwind, you just have to explore beyond the popular parts to find them.
 There are gazebos in the middle of plant collections, benches placed under the prettiest trees, swaths of grass amid blooming flora, and uncrowded trails and paths that wind all around.
-Skip the old Capitol Columns that tend to draw lots of visitors and head to the Asian Collection, the dogwoods and conifers, the hollies and magnolias, the hill full of azaleas, or Fern Valley (when it’s open again).
+Skip the old Capitol Columns that tend to draw lots of visitors and head to the Asian Collection, the dogwoods and conifers, the hollies and magnolias, the hill full of azaleas, or Fern Valley.
 Whether you roam around or discover a secret place to sit, your surroundings will be beautiful and calm.
 The National Arboretum is open daily, 8am – 5pm, and admission is free.
 Read more about the National Arboretum and get more of a glimpse of it here, here, and here.
 Visit the official website here.

 Franciscan Monastery Garden